craftingcity/The-Known-World/Prenotes Jan 04 24.md

 ### Intro

-When last we left our heroes,
+When last we left our heroes, they were on the hunt for power.
+They had killed a witch of some disgusting necrotic abilities and gathered a sack of arcane ingredients.
+Since then, they have traveled north into the [[Firelight Sea]] in search of a kind old dragon by the name of [[Kakurak]].

 ### What does the World Know?